 Nadra Franklin, PhD, MPHManaging Director, FHI Solutions

-Nadra Franklin serves as the Managing Director of FHI Solutions, FHI 360’s nonprofit subsidiary focusing on non-U.S. Government-funded programs that promote healthy growth and development through nutrition.
+Nadra Franklin serves as the managing director of FHI Solutions, FHI 360’s nonprofit subsidiary focusing on programs not funded by the U.S. government that promote healthy growth and development through nutrition.
 Franklin’s extensive experience in health research and implementation strongly positions her to lead this game-changing initiative.

 Franklin’s work has been published in several academic publications.
 From 2013 to 2017, Franklin served as an adjunct professor with the George Washington University Elliott School of International Affairs, where she taught a graduate course in civil society and development.